-Lee Edward Fodi is an author, illustrator and educator who specializes in workshops for elementary-aged audiences.
+Lee Edward Fodi is a children's author, illustrator and educator who specializes in workshops for elementary-aged audiences.
 He has worked as an artist and/or writer in residence at numerous schools in Canada, the United States, Korea and Thailand and is a co-founder of The Creative Writing for Children Society (CWC), a not-for-profit program that helps kids write their own books.
 As an illustrator, Lee brings a very visual approach to the craft of writing while, as a writer, he brings the power of stories to illustration.
 He graduated from the University of British Columbia and has a degree in English Literature and a diploma in Fine Arts.
 He is the author and illustrator of The Chronicles of Kendra Kandlestar, and has also illustrated several picture books for other authors.
-Most recently, he has worked as the illustrator for the BC Library's summer reading program.
+He was also the official illustrator for the BC Library Association's 2016 Summer reading club.

 This presentation is designed to inspire and invigorate students of all reading and writing levels.
 Lee Edward Fodi demonstrates how the process of illustration inspires his own writing and then leads students in an interactive drawing session, in which each participant creates a character.
 Finally, each student is encouraged to write a story based on the character he or she has created.
 This session can then be followed up with a formal writing assignment.